core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" to keep the CoAP requests small.

-The DoC client needs to know the DoC server and the DNS resource at the DoC server.
+The DoC client needs to know the DoC server and the DoC resource at the DoC server.
 Possible options to assure this could be manual configuration of a URI {{-uri}} or CRI {{-cri}}, or automatic configuration, e.g., using a CoRE resource directory
-{{-core-rd}}, DHCP or Router Advertisement options {{-dnr}} or discovery of designated resolvers
+{{-core-rd}}, DHCP or Router Advertisement options {{-dnr}}, or discovery of designated resolvers
 {{-ddr}}.
 Automatic configuration SHOULD only be done from a trusted source.

 ## Discovery by Resource Type
-For discovery of a the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), this document introduces the resource type "core.dns".
+For discovery of a the DoC resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), this document introduces the resource type "core.dns".
 It can be used to identify a generic DNS resolver that is available to the client.

 ## Discovery using SVCB Resource Records or DNR
-A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}}, {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
+A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}} {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
 {{-coap-dtls-alpn}} provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
 {{-core-dnr}} provides a problem statement for service bindings discovery for OSCORE and EDHOC.

 This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see
 {{-cborseq}} and {{-cbor}}), delimited by the length of the SvcParamValue field (in octets).
 If the